Sacre-Cœur, Paris

 The Sacre-Coeur Basilica is located on top of the hill of Montmartre.

-On this hill, in the 3rd century, bishop Saint-Denis, the priest Saint Rusticus and the deacon Saint Eleutherius were martyred, giving the hill its name “Mount of Martyrs”.
+It was on this very hill in the 3rd century that Bishop Saint-Denis, Priest Saint Rusticus, and Deacon Saint Eleutherius were martyred, giving the hill its name “Mount of Martyr”.

 Sacred Heart of Jesus